potato-tf/MGE-VScript/README.md

 | Database tracking (SQLite) | ⚠️ |
 | Custom rulesets | ⚠️ |
 | Arbitrary team sizes | ❌ |

+⚠️Ultiduo code does exist, but it's not tested.
+If you run ultiduo and run into issues please let me know.

 ⚠️I have never played midair and am only going off of what the plugin describes (same as endif but no height threshold?), it might not be faithful to the original thing